CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 - 👋 Hi, I’m @CrypticQuintessence
-- 👀 I’m interested in Modding Skyrim...
+- 👀 RECOMMENDED HARDWARE:  16-32 GB of ram, 12-16GB of VRAM.
+6-8+ core modern CPU.
-- 💞️ I’m looking to collaborate on Modding Skyrim...
+- 💞️ HARD REQUIREMENT: 285 GB OF FREE SPACE ON YOUR HARD DRIVE.
+300-350GB OF SPACE AVAILABLE IS RECOMMENDED BEFORE DOWNLOADING.
 - 📫 Try reaching me at reddit r/spaceengineerguy420

 Still a very early release! bare with me as we tweak the bugs out, I NEED TESTERS

 Featuring 666+ mods .
 I have spent extensive time modding,